- 14/08/2023

 Unilever’s Sustainable Living Plan: A comprehensive approach to reducing environmental impact and enhancing social well-being across brands.

-Patagonia’s Responsible Sourcing: Commitment to ethical sourcing, fair labor, and environmental conservation, consistently communicated in their marketing.
+Patagonia’s Responsible Sourcing: The company consistently communicates its commitment to ethical sourcing, fair labor, and environmental conservation in its marketing.

 6. Challenges and Pitfalls of Sustainable Marketing